Back we are on a great day in the United States of America.

 Who got the 25 mil?

-No U.S. government agencies nominated anybody for the reward, the largest the U.S. offers, along with the same amount for Al-Qaeda chief bin Laden.
+No U.S. government agencies nominated anybody for the reward, the largest the U.S. offers, along with the same amount for Al-Qaeda Chief Bin Laden.

-So who got the reward?
+So, who got the reward?

-Uh the main the main aspect of it is that the uh the detainee uh reporting played a role in all this, meaning people that are being held prisoner somewhere, be it uh Abu Ghraib or uh Club Gitmo, wherever they are, apparently that was uh uh pretty big part of the intelligence gathering operation.
+The main aspect of it is that the detainee reporting played a role in all this, meaning people that are being held prisoner somewhere, be it Abu Ghraib or Club Gitmo, wherever they are.

 There was a tremendous amount of cooperation between the Iraqis, the Jordanians, and a CIA targeting team.

-There were two versions of that tape, and the drive-by media showed the edited version, which did not show Zarkawi incompetent with the gun.
+There were two versions of that tape and the drive-by media showed the edited version, which did not show Zarkawi incompetent with the gun.

-The whole version, uh, which was available because somehow it got they suddenly screwed up and put the whole thing up on a bird, and the uh he had an assistant had to come in and show him how to use the gun.
+The whole version, which was available because somehow it got, they suddenly screwed up and put the whole thing up on a bird.

-And so um anyway, it's it's it really a triumph.
+And so anyway, it's really a triumph.

-All right, let me go to the phones here quickly of hurt somebody's feelings out there, ladies and gentlemen.
+All right, let me go to the phones here quickly.

 Jenny in Sunset Hills, Missouri, who's back for an encore performance from yesterday.